IshmamAbir/Bangladeshis-in-Japan-Hub/finance/furusato-nozei.md

 ## What is One-Stop?

-If you gift 5 or fewer municipalities, and you are not required to file a tax return (because the basic YETA(year end tax allowance) covers you / you do not have special circumstances), you can elect to do the "onestop" system, which allows you to avoid having to file a tax return.
+If you gift 5 or fewer municipalities, income is less than 1.95 million yen, and you are not required to file a tax return (because the basic YETA(year end tax allowance) covers you / you do not have special circumstances), you can elect to do the "onestop" system, which allows you to avoid having to file a tax return.

 You will need to: